abdurrahmanriyad/abdurrahmanriyad/README.md

 ## Hi, I'm Abdur Rahman 👋

 I'm a software engineer with experience in JavaScript, Python, Go, and PHP.
 I specialize in building scalable and efficient web applications that can handle complex data processing and high user traffic.
-I'm passionate about staying up-to-date with the latest technologies and development methodologies, and always seeking to improve my skills in these programming languages.
+I'm passionate about staying up-to-date with the latest technologies and development methodologies, and always seeking to improve my skills.

 - 🔭 I’m currently working as a Software Engineer
 - 🌱 I’m currently learning Microservice architecture and ELK stack